jodal/pyspotify/docs/api.rst

         >>> spotify.ffi.string(msg)
         'No error'

-    Will always reflect the contents of the ``spotify/api.processed.h`` file in the pyspotify distribution.
+    :attr:`spotify.lib` will always reflect the contents of the ``spotify/api.processed.h`` file in the pyspotify distribution.
 To update the API:

     #.
 Update the file ``spotify/api.h`` with the latest header file from
        libspotify.